Mental Health Awareness Week

 This information is about managing your mental health.
 It is for people who are 18 or over and affected by mental illness in England.

-Here is a useful link: Advice Service from Rethink
+Here is a very useful link: Advice Service from Rethink

 Visit their website: https://www.rethink.org